Using Pain Medication During Labor Safely

 How Narcotics Affect Baby

-When mother gets a pain medication during labor, baby gets it too.
+When mother gets an epidural during labor, baby gets the effects of the painkiller as well.
 Let’s follow a typical narcotic from the time it’s injected into mother to delivery and postpartum, to see how it can affect baby.
 Within 30 seconds after a narcotic is injected into mother intravenously, it enters baby’s circulatory system at around 70 percent of its concentration in mother’s blood.

 They may also be a bit groggy as they first enter the world.
 Bonding may be affected; a drugged mother and a drugged baby don’t make a good first impression on each other.
 These newborns are also slower at learning how to breastfeed.
 Narcotics given during labor have been detected in babies’ bloodstreams up to eight weeks after birth.